 How much: 5g per day.
 That’s it.
 No need to get fancy.

 Loading phase: Optional.
-You can take 20g per day (split into 4 doses) for 5-7 days to saturate faster.
-Or just take 5g daily and reach the same levels in 3-4 weeks.
+Research used loading protocols of 20g per day (split into 4 doses) for 5-7 days to saturate faster.
+Most studies used 5g daily, which reaches the same levels in 3-4 weeks.

 Timing: Doesn’t matter much.
 Take it whenever you’ll remember.
 Some research suggests post-workout may be slightly better, but the difference is tiny.